Barbara of the House of Grebe: Plot summary

 Lord Uplandtowers, a young man who lives in a mansion in Knollingwood Hall, has decided he wants to marry Barbara, the daughter of his neighbour Sir John Grebe.
 However she elopes with the beautiful Edmond Willowes, a widow's son from a family of glass painters, and marries him without her parents' consent.
 A few months later Sir John reconciles with his daughter and her husband.
 He agrees to support them financially and let them live in Yewsholt Lodge on one condition: Edmond has to go to study in Italy for one year.

 During his stay in Italy Edmond has an accident.
 His face is badly wounded in a fire.
 When he returns to England he's wearing a mask.
 In Yewsholt Lodge he takes his mask off before his wife.
 Barbara is shocked and can't bear to face him.
 She spends the night alone in the hot-house.
 The next morning she finds a farewell letter from Edmond.

 Several years later, when Edmond is dead, Lord Uplandtowers convinces Barbara to marry him now.
 However she doesn't love him, because she's still thinking of her first husband.
 Every night, while she believes Lord Uplandtowers is asleep, she goes to a closet in her boudoir where she keeps a statue that a sculptor in Pisa had made of Edmond.
 One night Lord Uplandtowers follows her unnoticed and sees her with her arms around the statue.
 The next day he hires a sculptor to disfigure the statue's head in the same way Edmond's head was disfigured in the fire.
 He places the statue in their bedroom until Barbara gets an epileptic seizure and begs him to remove the statue.
-She finally becomes a loving wife to Lord Uplandtowers.
+She finally becomes a loving wife to Lord Uplandtowers, but one whom he perceives as empty and soulless.